Search gov.ie

 Rural bus services

 We are improving bus services across Ireland.
-Since October 2021, over 150 new and enhanced bus routes have been rolled out through the Connecting Ireland Rural Mobility Plan.
+Since October 2021, over 180 new or enhanced services added to the TFI Network through the Connecting Ireland Rural Mobility Plan.

-The Plan aims to increase access for people living in rural Ireland and in 2024 the Plan gave 192,100 more people access to new and enhanced bus services whilst adding 97,000 weekly kilometres to the TFI Public Transport Network.
+The Plan aims to increase access for people living in rural Ireland.
+Over 30 new or enhanced TFI services were added to the TFI Public Transport Network in 2025 and in 2024 the Plan gave 192,100 more people access to new and enhanced bus services whilst adding 97,000 weekly kilometres to the TFI Public Transport Network.

 Urban bus services